nhoizey/nicolas-hoizey.com/src/links/2020/01/15/listen-to-me-and-not-google/index.md

 tags: [accessibility, UX, Google]
 ---

-> We have to stop confusing the excesses of capitalism with the hallmarks of quality.
-Sometimes Google aren’t better, they’re just more pervasive.
+> We have to stop confusing the excesses of capitalism with the hallmarks of quality. <mark>Sometimes Google aren’t better, they’re just more pervasive</mark>.